Getting Started

 For any tool that supports custom system prompts or context loading:

-2. Optionally load .agent/skills/ for specialized capabilities
+2. Optionally load .agents/skills/ for specialized capabilities

 Verifying Installation